 JACC offers program participants the option to choose their own service providers for several approved services.
-To avoid confusion, it should be mentioned that this model of care delivery is referred to by a variety of names including participant direction, consumer direction, cash and counseling, participant employed provider and client employed provider.
-For services such as attendant care, chores and transportation assistance, nearly anyone can be hired to provide assistance including family members and friends so long as they meet the program’s requirements.
-Unlike in many states, in NJ, spouses and the adult children of aging parents are included in the list of relatives that can be paid.
+To avoid confusion, it should be mentioned that this model of care delivery is referred to by a variety of names including participant direction, consumer direction, cash and counseling, participant employed provider, and client employed provider.
+For services such as attendant care and chores, nearly anyone can be hired to provide assistance including family members and friends so long as they meet the program’s requirements.
+In NJ, spouses and the adult children of aging parents are included in the list of relatives that can be paid.

-In addition to being New Jersey residents and at least 60 years of age, there are also financial and functionality requirements to be eligible for this program.
+Participants must be New Jersey residents and at least 60 years of age.
+There are also functional requirements to be eligible for this program.

-Functional - persons must need "nursing home level care".
+Persons must need nursing home level care.
 However, they must live at home, in a rental property, or with a family member or friend.
 They cannot live in a residential care facility, such as adult foster care, assisted living, or a nursing home.

-Income and assets cannot be so low that the applicant is also eligible for Medicaid or a Medicaid HCBS Waiver (approximately $2,313 / month in income and $2,000 in assets).
+Note: Income and assets cannot be so low that the applicant is also eligible for Medicaid or a Medicaid HCBS Waiver (in 2024, approximately $2,829 a month in income and $2,000 in assets).
 Individuals in this situation will qualify for the Medicaid Managed Long Term Services and Supports (MLTSS) instead, which provides similar services.
 In addition, one cannot simultaneously be receiving services from the New Jersey Alzheimer’s Adult Day Services Program or the New Jersey Statewide Respite Care Program.

 A broad array of services and supports are available via the JACC Program.
 For some individuals, services are provided free of charge, while others will be required to make a co-payment.
 Rest assured that any co-payments would be well below the market rate for care services in NJ.
-Co-payments are based on a sliding scale on the participant’s income.
-The total value of the services provided to a single applicant cannot exceed $7,200 in one year or $600 / month.
+Co-payments are via a sliding scale based on a the participant’s income.
+The total value of the services provided to a single applicant cannot exceed $11,158.56 in one year or $929.88 a month.